o3bvv/verboselib/README.rst

 Translations Catalogs Directory
 -------------------------------

-All translations are stored in a catalogs directory, where each language has own subdirectory.
+All translations are stored in a catalogs directory, where each language has its own subdirectory.

 This section describes how to build such a catalog.